 Our Story

-1929 – A group of concerned and dedicated citizens in Utica, N.Y. recognized a need in the community and rose to a noble challenge: to help people who were blind or visually impaired.
-Aspiring to a greater good, they founded the Central Association for the Blind and Visually Impaired (CABVI) 501 (c) (3).
-Their mission then was to assist people who are blind or visually impaired to achieve their highest levels of independence.
+Our story began in 1929, when a group of concerned and dedicated citizens in Utica, NY, recognized a need in the community and rose to a noble challenge: to empower people who were blind or visually impaired.

 1931 – Helen McBride was hired as the agency’s first executive director.

 1939 – The Wagner-O’Day bill was signed and the National Industries for the Blind (NIB) was formed.
-At the end, CABVI hired six employees to work in their industries program.
+In the end, CABVI hired six employees to work in their industries program.

 1945 – CABVI purchased its building at 301 Court Street in Utica.
 With a purchase price of $7,500 and a down payment of $3,000, the mortgage and expenses equaled $56 per month.